-- 46. In November 2021 and December 2021 Aurora Energy consulted with customers to get their views on: - The proposed strategy to improve the cost-reflectiveness of future prices; - the allocation of capital investment-related costs to each of the pricing areas; and - the clarity of the Pricing Methodology document. - 47.
-The consultation process was comprehensive, utilising multiple advertising channels to reach customers, and including workshops with consumers in Dunedin, Central Otago/Wānaka and Queenstown. - 48.
+45. In RY22 Aurora Energy consulted with customers to get their views on:

+- The proposed strategy to improve the cost-reflectiveness of future prices; - the allocation of capital investment-related costs to each of the pricing areas; and - the clarity of the Pricing Methodology document. - 46.
+The consultation process was comprehensive, utilising multiple advertising channels to reach customers, and including workshops with consumers in Dunedin, Central Otago/Wānaka and Queenstown. - 47.
 Sixty-six (66) individual submissions were received and one submission from an electricity retailer.
-The submissions received were analysed and identified the following key themes: - Most found the pricing strategy clear. - ToU pricing had mixed support in different regions. - Residential customers understood the reasons for increased proportion of fixed charges but had concerns about low-occupancy households and devaluation of solar and electric vehicle investments.
+The submissions received were analysed and identified the following key themes: - Most found the pricing strategy clear. - ToU pricing had mixed support in different regions.

-- Limited support for the proposed cost allocation method using RAB, with uncertainty about better cost-reflective alternatives. - Suggestion for simpler and consumer friendly language in the pricing methodology. - 49.
-The detailed response to submissions is available on Aurora Energy's website. - 50.
-The consultation activities we conducted in 2021 followed extensive customer engagement undertaken as part of our CPP proposal in June 2020.
+- Residential customers understood the reasons for increased proportion of fixed charges but had concerns about low-occupancy households and devaluation of solar and electric vehicle investments. - Limited support for the proposed cost allocation method using RAB, with uncertainty about better cost-reflective alternatives. - Suggestion for simpler and consumer friendly language in the pricing methodology. - 48.
+The detailed response to submissions is available on Aurora Energy's website.

+The consultation activities we conducted in RY22 followed extensive customer engagement undertaken as part of our CPP proposal in June 2020.
 During this period, customers indicated that they support Aurora Energy's investment in essential infrastructure, but the impact of price increases was a major concern.
-Most customers were happy with the current level of reliability and did not support reliability improvements if they resulted in higher prices. - 51.
-No additional pricing related consultation activities have been conducted in RY23 and RY24 as the focus has been on implementing the significant changes outlined within the CPP delivery plan.
-Further consultation is proposed to be conducted in RY25/26 specifically targeted at non-residential customers.
+Most customers were happy with the current level of reliability and did not support reliability improvements if they resulted in higher prices.
+No additional pricing related consultation activities have been conducted since RY22 as the focus has been on implementing the significant changes outlined within the CPP delivery plan.